yfnecz/Traffic-Light-Python-/README.md

 If the opened road is deleted, there will be no roads in state open until the next one opens.

-If the only road that exists is the opened one - it will never close (its state should be always open), but still will count down the time to close.
+If the only road that exists is the opened one - it will never close (its state will always stay open), but still will count down the time to close.

-When there are no roads in the system, the next added road must be open for an interval.
+When there are no roads in the system, the next added road will be open for an interval.